Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 #### 3.1.6 Events

-Users can view the events in their own calendar and also events from public groups.
-Group members can also view events from their groups.
+Users can view all events of the public group they have subscribed to and the ones created by the private groups they are a member of in the calendar view.

 Each event contains the following information / functionality:
 - a location and time when the event will happen